Arkans428/SIM7600G-H-Voice-Call-Dialer/CellDialer/README.md

 # SIM7600G-H Modem Tool

 This project contains C# classes designed to manage audio streaming and serial communication with the SIMCOM SIM7600G-H modem.
-The modem is typically used in embedded systems or IoT devices for telecommunication and remote access.

 ## Overview